RMWinslow/papersdrafts/contagion/ideas.md

     - static perspective per period.
       - but this will just be equivalent to saying that people who like to have conncetions will have more connections.
 Not super interesting.
       - Unless focus on the increase in variance
+  - Look at various forms of social distancing schemes
 - mention future plans about explicitly modelling a time path.